kevinushey/cronR/README.md

 # cronR

-`cronR` is a simple R package for managing your `crontab` file, and adding, modifying and removing cron jobs.
+`cronR` is a simple R package for managing your cron jobs.

 Install me with: